 Ligaments (Knee Ligament Surgery) are elastic tough bands of fibrous tissue that connect bones and provide stability and strength to the joint.
-Flexible band of tough fibrous connective tissues which connects two bones or cartilages to strengthen the joints.
+A flexible band of tough fibrous connective tissues connects two bones or cartilages to strengthen the joints.

 They conjointly provide support to limit the joint’s movement.
 Ligaments are often damaged typically in a sports injury where the knee joint becomes unstable.
 A torn ligament severely limits knee movement.
 This ends up in the incapability of turn, or twist of the leg.

 If medical treatments are not convincing, ligament repair surgery may be an effective treatment.
 Replacing the ligament with a piece of healthy connective tissues or the tendon to correct a torn knee ligament is involved.
 The connective tissues that unite a muscle with some other parts are the tendons.